cncf/tag-env-sustainability/working-groups/green-reviews/charter.md

 This document outlines the charter for the Green Reviews Working Group, a [CNCF Working Group](https://github.com/cncf/toc/blob/main/workinggroups/README.md) under the [CNCF TAG Environmental Sustainability](https://github.com/cncf/tag-env-sustainability).

+## Motivation

+CNCF projects are becoming increasingly concerned and aware of the challenges related to environmental sustainability.
+Their objective is to integrate an environmental sustainability project review in each release cycle.
+Furthermore, they strive to empower end users to assess the sustainability of the cloud native projects within their systems.

+The purpose of the Green Reviews Working Group is to help CNCF projects to review their cloud native sustainability footprint.

+To support CNCF projects, project maintainers and contributors, there is a need for a systematic approach to assess every project's sustainability footprint.
+Implementing a structured review process for this purpose would greatly benefit the CNCF ecosystem, establishing it as a best practice.
+Such a process would enable stakeholders to comprehensively evaluate and enhance the sustainability of CNCF projects, promoting their long-term viability and environmental responsibility.

+Green Reviews Working Group empowers the CNCF Environmental Sustainability TAG to pursue its goals of promoting environmentally sustainable practices in the CNCF ecosystem.

 ## Scope

 - Act within the CNCF Environmental Sustainability TAG Charter.